Parents Guide: Campus, Curriculum, and Community at AUC

 Completed in 1998, AUC’s Medical Sciences campus provides a unique setting for teaching and learning.
 From the moment they step foot on our campus, students can experience the powerful academic and technological resources in place to help them make the most of their medical school experience.
 In recent years, we’ve implemented innovative teaching programs, modern laboratories, supplemental electronic curriculum delivery, and other technological advances geared toward enhancing your son or daughter’s AUC experience even more.

 St. Maarten is a well-known tourist destination.
+AUC School of Medicine is located less than 10 minutes away from the “Princes Juliana International Airport” and within proximity of over many of the large resorts on the Island.
+It is also located in one of the more affluent districts on the Island.
+With daily flights to the US and other parts of the world.
 Located about 150 miles from Puerto Rico, St. Maarten is about 37 square miles and is shared by the governments of France and the Netherlands Antilles (AUC is on the Dutch side).
-English is spoken everywhere, the US dollar is the accepted currency, and the island itself is dotted with beaches, winding roads, and small villages.
+English is spoken everywhere, the US dollar is the accepted currency, and the island itself is dotted with beaches, winding roads, and districts.
 Our campus location enables AUC medical school students and their families to access diving, sailing and sports activities, movie theaters and golf courses, and countless local markets and duty-free shopping.

 AUC offers more than a dozen clubs and organizations that your son or daughter can join, including the American Medical Student Association, honors societies, and a number of cultural clubs.
 View a comprehensive list of clubs and organizations.